ktam808/kellyktam.github.io/essays/TheArtOfSmartQuestions.md

 ## Questions, Questions, Questions

 As human beings, we are naturally curious and inquisitive creatures.
 From a young age, we ask questions to satisfy our curiosity and to gain a better understanding of the world around us.
-The ability to ask smart questions are an indispensable asset for software engineers, fostering effective communication, problem-solving, and collaboration within the developer community.
+The ability to ask smart questions is an indispensable asset for software engineers, fostering effective communication, problem-solving, and collaboration within the developer community.
 By analyzing the characteristics of these questions, their adherence to smart question precepts, and the subsequent responses, we can gain valuable insights into the role of inquiry in the software engineering realm.

 ## What’s a smart question?